+Absolutely!
 The Math Placement Test includes a mandatory pre-test.
-This is a great way to assess your current math knowledge and identify areas for improvement. you can write the pre-test as many times as you'd like.
-We also recommend you join the free online math tutorial that will review many concepts taught in UTP Stage I math and will be on the Math Placement Test.
-Access this online resource today at www.icmanitoba.ca/math-placement-tutorial.
+This is a great way to assess your current math knowledge and identify areas for improvement.
+You can write the pre-test as many times as you’d like.

 How do I write the Math Placement Test?

 Students who need to write the Math Placement Test will be emailed approximately one month before course registration starts with a link to write the test.
 Please be sure your email address on your Letter of Offer is current.
 If you need to update your email address, please contact us.